girnyk/GolayBeamforming/README.md

 A preprint of the article available at https://arxiv.org/pdf/2110.05214.pdf.

 ## Software requirements
 The codes have been developed in Matlab 2015a and do not require additional packages.
-They generate all the result figures from the paper (with the exception of those showing measured radiation patterns of a real antennas).
+They generate all the result figures from the paper (with the exception of those showing measured radiation patterns of real antennas).

 ## License
 This code is licensed under the Apache-2.0 license.
 If you use this code in any way for research that results in a publication, please cite the above paper.